 She faced 21 batters.
 All 21 of them saw a first-pitch strike.
 All 21 had no answers after that.
-It’s being called one of the greatest pitching performances in recent memory, and LSU pitcher Maribeth Gorsuch etched her name in history.
+It’s considered one of the greatest pitching performances in college softball history, and LSU pitcher Maribeth Gorsuch etched her name in history.

 Just a few days before, the Dallas, Texas native tossed a one-hit shutout as LSU beat Louisiana Tech via run-rule, 11-0 in five innings.
 Gorsuch was rolling, but no one was ready for what she did to Belmont.